sindre0830/Exchange-Rate-API/README.md

 }
 ```

 The 'possible_reason' variable might not always be correct.
 I.e. if my service is timed out during a request, it will still show the same 'possible_reason' as when the country name is incorrect.
-While I could remove the entire variable and not have this mistake, I've decided to keep it since it's helpful.
+While I could remove the entire variable and not have this mistake, I've decided to keep it since it's helpful for the client when inputting the wrong format.
+Another solution to this would be to keep the status code of each request and check if 'possible_reason' is needed (I.e. status code 500 from REST service would not print 'possible_reason'), but I didn't have time to implement this.

 #### Testing
 ```